Very basic commands to use Git

 Using the CLI (Command Line Interface) is better for me, as actions are limited on web-interfaces and otherwise it may be required to also install a GUI (Graphical User Interface) git-manager usually optimised for the repo's hosting platform.

-So first, set Git on the machine meant to use it, following this link which I think might be the simpliest step-by-step procedure to install, set account and then set repo (Codeberg is the current example).
+So first, set Git on the machine meant to use it, following this link which I think might be the simpliest step-by-step procedure to install, set account and then set the repo (Codeberg is the current example).
+A somewhat more complete documentation, with further resources in case of specific use-cases, can be found on the Git community website.

-For good practice (don't run code you don't know in your terminal!), I should add below what each command does, both to remember and be sure what's needed each time or not:
+As a good practice you should NEVER run code you don't know the effects of in your terminal, so I should add below what each command does, both to remember and be sure what's needed each time or not:

 Also remember that each line is a different command, each must be run separately, so you can't just copy/paste the whole block but one at a time.